Createdd/Writing/2018/articles/LawStatisticsExample.md

 We are repeating this process until the improvements per step are very small.
 Keep in mind, that the tf.Variables (the parameters) have been adapted throughout and reflect now an optimum.

-## Visualize the result and the process
+## Visualize the result and process

 ```python
     # de-normalize variables to be plotable again